smahalgavaiya/VRS-CenterStageUnity/README.md

-# vFTC-LocalField
+# Virtual-FTC Constructor Kit

-This branch is now closed.
-Visit https://github.com/Virtual-FTC/ConstructorKit for up-to-date files.
+This repo contains a constructor kit for building the field, robots, etc.

 # FTC